 Modern Taoism had its origins in extatic schamanism.
 It developed first under the influence of Laozi and of Mahayana towards true spirituality and inner culture, as it is described in the "Tao Te Jing" and in the Bàopǔzǐ.

 I do not know his name, so I call it 'Dào'.
 (Chapter 25 of the Dàodéjīng).

-Dào literally means 'way', 'road', 'path', meaning in the classical period of China 'method', 'principle' or 'right way', similar to Confucianism with its outer culture.
+Dào means literally 'way', 'road', 'path', meaning in the classical period of China 'method', 'principle' or 'right way', a bit similar to Confucianism with its outer culture.

 The highest Tao is the leading "sense" behind all things and in the area of the higher Nirguna Brahman of Adi Shankara and of the buddhist 'big emptyness' which is similarly known in Taoism as 'Tàixū'.

 'One cannot cognize Dao only by speaking about It.

 One cannot name by a human name that Origin of the sky and earth which is the Mother of everything.

 Only he who is free from worldly passions can see It; he who has such passions can see only Its Creations.

 The Dao and Its Creations are One in essence, though called by different names.
 The passage which exists between them is a door to all the miraculous.'